jorinvo/me/_posts/2015-05-14-clean-git-history.md

 ```

 3. Clean the reference logs and optimize the project again

 ```
 cd project.git/
 git reflog expire --expire=now --all && git gc --prune=now --aggressive
 ```

 4. Push your changes back Github

 ```
 git push
 ```

 Depending on your project size, you get a lot of feedback while pushing.

-Updates like the following mean a successful overwrite of a branche:
+Updates like the following mean a successful overwrite of a branch:

     + 1432fa3...acc2dc1 master -> master (forced update)